psean21c/Python/hackerrank/String/README.md

 __Requirement__

-* Need to convert input value to integer
+* Need to convert string from Upper to Lower / from Lower to Upper

 ```python
 a = input()